At a Glance

 When the school, doctors, or others talk about getting your child tested, what does it mean?
 Typically they’re referring to an evaluation.
 An evaluation is often the first step toward getting your child help at school.
 Many people refer to it as an education evaluation, a school evaluation, or an educational assessment.
-And it can lead to your child receiving special education services and supports.
+And it can lead to your child receiving services and supports.

 Whether the school or your child’s doctor suggests an evaluation, it’s important to know the basics before you decide whether to have your child tested.
 That knowledge can help you feel more at ease in what may be uncharted territory.